rmkrupp/cards/README.md

  - `mingw-w64-pkg-config`
  - `mingw-w64-libevent`
  - `mingw-w64-luajit`

+For readline-dependent tools (`rlcli`):

+ - `mingw-w64-pdcurses`
+ - `mingw-w64-termcap`
+ - `mingw-w64-readline`

+To build without readline, pass `--disable-readline` to `configure.py`.
+Note that even with readline, the `rlcli` tool does not work well with cmd.exe or powershell.

 The build is static.
 DLLs for libevent, luajit, winpthreads, etc. don't need to be distributed with the executables.